mattburrell/wishyouwerehere/README.md

 # Wish You Were Here

 A simple app for finding out the weather by clicking on a map!
-Demonstrates how to hide a secret from the client by using a serverless function hosted by Netlify.

-The purpose of this example is to show how to use a React app with a Netlify backend Function.
+The purpose of this example is to show how to hide an api key from the frontend JavaScript (hint: use a Netlify backend Function!)

 Styling uses [Tailwind](https://tailwindcss.com/).